lennelov/endd-reproduce/README.md

 # endd-reproduce

 This is the official respository for our reproduction of Ensemble Distribution Distillation submitted to the ML Reproducibility Challenge 2020.
 Follow the instructions below to reproduce our findings.
-Note that reproduction involves the training of a large ensemble of deep neurla networks, and that this will a few days on a consumer GPU.
+Note that reproduction involves the training of a large ensemble of deep neural networks, and that this will a few days on a consumer GPU.

 ## Instructions